HiltonRoscoe/CDFPrototype/XSLT.md

 Efforts have been made to use new features only when necessary, to ensure compatibility with as many processors as possible.

+Below is a list processors tested for use by the CDF Prototypes.
+There are several others available.

 | Available Processors | XSLT2 | XSLT3 | License     |
 |----------------------|-------|-------|-------------|
 | [Saxon-HE](https://www.saxonica.com/products/feature-matrix-10.xml)             |       | x     | Open Source |